amrhero911/genesys-cloud-mcp-plus/docs/tools.md

 ## Sample Conversations By Queue

+**Tool name:** `sample_conversations_by_queue`

 Retrieves conversation analytics for a specific queue between two dates, returning a representative sample of conversation IDs.
 Useful for reporting, investigation, or summarisation.

 ### Inputs

 - `queueId`
-  - The ID of the queue to filter conversations by.
+  - The UUID ID of the queue to filter conversations by. (e.g., 00000000-0000-0000-0000-000000000000)
 - `startDate`
-  - The start date/time in ISO-8601 format (e.g., '2024-01-01T00:00:00Z').
+  - The start date/time in ISO-8601 format (e.g., '2024-01-01T00:00:00Z')
 - `endDate`
-  - The end date/time in ISO-8601 format (e.g., '2024-01-07T23:59:59Z').
+  - The end date/time in ISO-8601 format (e.g., '2024-01-07T23:59:59Z')

 ### Security